abesto/pixi-kotlin/README.md

 ## Roadmap

+ - contribute a proper gradle kotlin->js plugin to kotlin
  - implement all examples from http://www.pixijs.com/examples/
- - move the KotlinJS Gradle plugin to its own project, publish it
  - create skeleton project to get started with pixi-kotlin